 Two buildings: the emblematic one with its multiples concerts, superb exhibitions, museum of old instruments and public recognition on the site of La Villette and a brand new one that sprung from the earth in 2015.
 It prides itself on emerging technologies of high acoustic standard and a pleasant architectural design.
 Cité de la musique and Philharmonie de Paris become one!

-With its usual success and added value with the Philharmonie 1 Paris, Cite de la Musique gives a wider public access to musical culture via concerts in the museum, exhibitions, documentation centres, educational workshop activities and editorials intended for adults and young people.
+With its usual success and added value with the Philharmonie 1 Paris, Cite de la Musique gives a wider public access to musical culture via concerts in the museum, exhibitions, documentation centres, music workshops for adults and children every weekend.

 Each year about 250 concerts are programmed with artists and prestigious ensembles, national and international.